 - Dent’s Almshouses, built in 1865, are a row of ten cottages off Abbey Terrace, each with two bedrooms, living room, kitchen and bathroom.

 - Chandos Flats , dating from 1573, are just off Mill Lane and offers ten self-contained studio flats and one larger one bedroom flat.
+These flats were refurbished in 2017-18 and the Almshouse Association awarded the Trust the coveted Patron’s award in 2019 for providing suitable modern accommodation while preserving the features of a listed building.

 The Trust offers accommodation to people of limited means and good character who live in the area.
 Preference is given to those who live in the Parish of Winchcombe.
 Appointments are made without prejudice to the interests of the existing residents.
 Residents of Dent’s Terrace are normally over 55 years of age and members of the Church of England or other mainstream denominations.